strangewarp/PhrasesPd/README.txt

 WARNING PRE-ALPHA

-MOST FEATURES ARE BUGGY, MINIMALLY/UNTESTED, OR MISSING
+MOST FEATURES ARE MINIMALLY TESTED OR BUGGY

-IF YOU TRY USING THIS FOR ANYTHING RIGHT NOW, YOU ARE BEING SILLY

-IF YOU TRY USING THE SEQUENCER, IT /WILL/ BREAK IMMEDIATELY

-Please note: Currently, only the PhrasesPd Editor is functional.
-Feel free to play around with it!
-I still have to debug the PhrasesPd Sequencer.
-It's based on code I've written before in another language, so it probably won't take too long.
+TRANSFERENCE AND MIDI SUSTAINS CURRENTLY DO NOT FUNCTION PROPERLY

+Feel free to play around with the PhrasesPd editor and sequencer.
+I am still debugging transference and sustains, so if you try to use either of those, you may end up in uncharted territory.